dojscart/remote-payments-developer-docs/docs-site/api/api-definitions/prose/info.md

 # Authentication

 The Dojo API uses [Basic HTTP auth](https://en.wikipedia.org/wiki/Basic_access_authentication).
-You can generate new API keys or find your existing ones in the [Dojo Dashboard](https://account.dojo.tech/login?redirectTo=%2Ftransactions).
+To generate your API keys, send a request to our [support team](https://support.dojo.tech/hc/en-gb/requests/new).
 Secret keys for the test environment have the prefix `sk_test_` and for production have the prefix `sk_`.

 You must include your secret API key in the header of all requests, for example: